SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 > [!NOTE]
 > Many features on dataminer.services are dependent on DxMs.
 You can find the change logs for these under [DxM release notes](xref:DxM_RNs_index).

-#### 17 October 2024 - Fix - Catalog - Updated heading styles [ID 41145]
+#### 17 October 2024 - Enhancement - Catalog - Updated heading styles [ID 41145]

-Headings in the Catalog will now be rendered correctly.
+The style of the headings in Catalog have been adjusted to match the overall style of the application.

 #### 16 October 2024 - Enhancement - Admin app - Usage export to CSV [ID 41117]